LinsLab/HetDDI/README.md

 This repository is the source code of our paper "HetDDI: a pre-trained heterogeneous graph neural network model for drug-drug interaction prediction".

+## Environment Setting

+This code is based on Pytorch and dgl-cuda.
+You need prepare your virtual enviroment early.

+## Running the code

+You can run the following command to run our work:

+> python main.py

+There are several parameters can be customized:

+1. **batch_size**
+2. **label_type**, you can choose one of "multi_class", "binary_class" or "multi_label". <br />"multi_class" and "binary_class" is only available at ddi_name = "DrugBank". <br />"multi_label" is only available at ddi_name = "TWOSIDES"
+3. **condition**, you can choose one of scenarios s1, s2, s3 defined in our paper, default is "s1"
+4. **mode**, you can choose one of variants "HetDDI-mol", "HetDDI-kg" or "HetDDI" by "only_mol", "only_kg", "concat".
+Default is "HetDDI" by "concat".
+5. **ddi_name**, the dataset you want to run, "DrugBank" or "TWOSIDES".
+Default is "DrugBank"
 ## Dataset Preparation

 The dataset in used in paper is available at **/HetDDI/data/DRKG+DrugBank** and **/HetDDI/data/DRKG+TWOSIDES**